milanofthe/pathsim/README.md

 - better `__repr__` for the blocks maybe in json format OR just add a `json` method to the blocks and to the connections that builds a netlist representation to save to and load from an interpretable file (compatibility with other system description languages)
 - explore block level parallelization (fork-join) with Python 3.13 free-threading, batching based on execution cost
 - linearization of blocks and subsystems with the AD framework, linear surrogate models, system wide linearization
-- distinct steady state solver
+- improved / more robust steady state solver and algebraic loop solver
+- methods for periodic steady state analysis
 - more extensive testing and validation (as always)